TG-Bot-Devs/pyrogram-Bot/README.md

 ##### An Simple Demo Telegram Bot

-Fork This Repo And Change The Repo To Any Bots eg : Renamer Bot , YouTube Downloader Bot etc...
+######## Fork This Repo And Change The Repo To Any Bots eg : Renamer Bot , YouTube Downloader Bot etc...

 You Can Add More Commands On This Repo.

-Copy This And Replace The Text To Your Command.👇🏻
+Copy This And Paste On tgbot.py And Replace The >Text< To Your Command.👇🏻 And You Can Add More Modules.

 `````
 @tg.on_message(filters.command('text') & filters.private)